-Face-covering is required statewide for unvaccinated individuals in indoor public settings and in their workplaces, and for all people age 2 and over in schools, health care and long-term care facilities, correctional facilities, homeless and emergency shelters, and on public transit.
-Several of the state's largest jurisdictions have reinstated local indoor mask mandates covering all residents, regardless of vaccination status, including Los Angeles County (which also requires face-covering at large outdoor events), Sacramento County and most Bay Area counties.
+Masks are required statewide for unvaccinated individuals in indoor public settings and workplaces, and for all people age 2 and over in schools, health care and long-term care facilities, correctional facilities, homeless and emergency shelters, and on public transit.
+Several large jurisdictions have local indoor mandates covering all residents, regardless of vaccination status, including Los Angeles County (which also requires face-covering at large outdoor events), Sacramento County and most Bay Area counties.
 San Francisco and Marin counties relaxed their restrictions Oct.
 15, allowing vaccinated people to go unmasked in some indoor settings not open to the general public, like offices and gyms, when fewer than 100 people are present.

 Learn more: Read California's updated state face-covering guidance.

 Gov. Jared Polis ended Colorado’s mandate May 14, saying the state is shifting from “mask-wearing requirements to mask-wearing suggestions” in most settings.
 Face-covering is required in residential care facilities and on public transportation, regardless of vaccination status.
 Boulder County mandates masking for people age 2 and up in public places indoors unless the owner or operator of a business or facility requires proof of vaccination for all entrants.

 Learn more: Read the Colorado health department's updated mask guidance.